DataPower-on-Azure/Datapower-WebUI/README.md

 ## Prerequisites

-Install the DataPower operator from OperatorHub in a namespace of your choice.
+1. Install the DataPower operator from OperatorHub in a namespace of your choice.

+2. Install the OpenShift `oc` cli

-Login to the OpenShift cluster you wish to install the instance into.
+3. Login to the OpenShift cluster you wish to install the instance into on the cli.

 ## How to Use